pippinlee/100-years-leafs/README.md

 Uses D3.js and Leaflet for viz.

-Uses Mongo/Mongoose to store data.
-See `/scraper` for data collection.
-Defaults to use a local database `leafDB` that will need to be created before running.
+The data was converted into geojson format.
+To get raw data, see `/scraper` for data collection.
+Use Mongo/Mongoose to store data––defaults to use a local database `leafDB` that will need to be created before running.